faddiv/Foxy.Testing.EntityFrameworkCore/README.md

 # Configuration and extension points
 ## Constructor parameters
-There are two connection needed by ```BaseTestDatabaseFactory``` which can be provided in the constructor parameters. the default wor both is ```"Data Source=:memory:;"```
+There are two connections needed by ```TestDbContextFactory``` which can be provided in the constructor parameters. the default for both is ```"Data Source=:memory:;"```
  - prototypeConnectionString: This is used on the first run.
 It will be the connectionstring for the database which are held on the entire test run and copyed from.
  - instanceConnectionString: This is used in every CreateDbContext.
 It is fillled with data from the prototype connection.

-If you would like to speed up the prototype database creation also you can change the prototypeConnectionString to point to a disk file.
+If you would like to speed up the prototype database creation also, you can change the prototypeConnectionString to point to a disk file.
 If the file was already created then the database preparation skipped otherwise it is performed.

-## PrepareDbContext
+## void PrepareDbContext(TDbContext context)
 In this overridable class you can fill the prototype database with data.
-This is called only once.
+This will be called only once.
 On the first initialization.

-## ShouldRunDatabasePreparation
+## bool ShouldRunDatabasePreparation(SqliteConnection prototypeConnection)
 Determines if the migration and the db context preparation should be executed.
 This method is overridable.
-By default, it returns true if the database in memory or if a non existing disk file.
+By default, it returns true if the database in memory or if a non-existing disk file.

-## ExecuteMigrate
+## void ExecuteMigrate(TDbContext dbContext)
 Executes the migration.
 It is overridable.
 Unfortunatelly not every migration step is performable on sqlite database so I left this open to change.

-## ConfigureDbContextOptionsBuilder
+## void ConfigureDbContextOptionsBuilder(DbContextOptionsBuilder<TDbContext> builder, bool isPrototype)
 Overridable method in which you can add additional setups to the ```DbContextOptionsBuilder```.
 For both prototype and instace connection. the ```isPrototype``` parameter determines which is created.

 # Benchmark